ArchieK9/blogr-landing-page-main/README.md

-# Frontend Mentor - Sunnyside agency landing page solution
+# Frontend Mentor - Blogr landing page solution

-This is a solution to the [Sunnyside agency landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).
+This is a solution to the [Blogr landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blogr-landing-page-EX2RLAApP).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents